 Figure 2.
-Typical small hydro layout (Norhard.no) The traditional way of constructing such projects has been to drill and blast the flat part and raise bore the incline.
+Typical small hydro layout (Norhard.no)

+The traditional way of constructing such projects has been to drill and blast the flat part and raise bore the incline.
 A concrete plug is installed where hydraulic jacking forces are lower than the minor principle stress in the surrounding rock, and further through a pipe in the tunnel towards the powerhouse.
-The most common blasted cross section is between $16m^2$ and $25 m^2$ , due to limitations in the available equipment as well as the challenges of excavating efficiently with D&B at diameters smaller than $16m^2$ .
+The most common blasted cross section is between $16m^2$ and $25 m^2$, due to limitations in the available equipment as well as the challenges of excavating efficiently with D&B at diameters smaller than $16m^2$.
 If the tunnel was to be excavated with other methods, a profile like Figure 3 would be typical.

 Figure 3.
-Typical small hydro layout (Norhard.no) The alternative to the conventional method has been directional drilling performed with a heavily customized directional drilling rig such as that devised by Norwegian company Norhard AS.
+Typical small hydro layout (Norhard.no)

+The alternative to the conventional method has been directional drilling performed with a heavily customized directional drilling rig such as that devised by Norwegian company Norhard AS.
 The Norhard drilling rig consists of a pilot tri-con bit for drilling with carbide raise drill cutters to ream up the diameter of about 0.7 m.
 The hole can then be reamed up with several drillings up to a diameter of 1.5 m.
 The drill string is powered by a non-rotational drill string from the outside (see Figure 4).

 Figure 4.
-Norhard breakthrough with pilot hole on Grytendal project (NGK, 2019) As the SHEPPS have become increasingly complex, TBMs have been introduced on several projects in Norway in recent years, an excavation method that has its own unique benefits.
-Benefits of Mechanized Tunneling for Hydropower Mechanized tunneling offers some significant advantages on unlined hydroelectric power projects: - Reduction of needed cross section, due to less surface roughness - Better tunnel quality, resulting in less rock support and lower life cycle costs - Less impact to the environment - Reduction of tunnel construction time Due to the lower surface roughness of the tunnel wall in a mechanically excavated tunnel, the water flows better, and the needed theoretical cross section can be reduced by 40%-60%.
+Norhard breakthrough with pilot hole on Grytendal project (NGK, 2019)

+As the SHEPPs have become increasingly complex in recent years, TBMs have been introduced on several projects in Norway.
+The use of TBMs for excavation has proven to have its own unique advantages.

+2.3 Benefits of Mechanized Tunneling for Hydropower

+Mechanized tunneling offers some significant advantages on unlined hydroelectric power projects:

+- Reduction of needed cross section, due to less surface roughness - Better tunnel quality, resulting in less rock support and lower life cycle costs - Less impact to the environment - Reduction of tunnel construction time

+Due to the lower surface roughness of the tunnel wall in a mechanically excavated tunnel, the water flows better, and the needed theoretical cross section can be reduced by 40 to 60 percent.
 A more detailed graph is given in Figure 5.